Sniky83/DnaToProtein/README.md

 You will see different methods and these are processes names to transform your DNA to Protein.

+The final link is really important because you could see that scientists results are the same than in the console logs code from "Program.cs".

 References :
 - https://www.youtube.com/watch?v=gG7uCskUOrA
 - https://www.youtube.com/watch?v=ibuLXGBI4Kg